railsuser2014/openobject-doc-book-en/1/1_1_Inst_Config/1_1_Inst_Config_install.rst

 	   *Typical Open ERP configuration file*

 #.
-Is your PostgreSQL server running?
+Is your PostgreSQL Server running?
 Signed in as administrator, select :guilabel:`Stop Service`
    from the menu :menuselection:`Start --> Programs --> PostgreSQL`.
 If, after a couple of seconds, you can read :guilabel:`The PostgreSQL4OpenERP service has stopped` then you can be reasonably sure that the database server was working.
 Restart PostgreSQL.